-- . whether dividends are cumulative and, if cumulative, the dates from which dividends are cumulative; - . the rate of any dividends, any conditions upon which dividends are payable, and the dates of payment of dividends; - . whether the shares are redeemable, the redemption price and the terms of redemption; - . the amount payable to you for each share you own if Raytheon Company is dissolved or liquidated; $\,$ - . whether the shares are convertible or exchangeable, the price or rate of exchange, and the applicable terms and conditions; - . any restrictions on issuance of shares in the same series or any other series; and - . your voting rights for the shares you own.
+- . the designation of the series; - . the number of shares within the series; - . whether dividends are cumulative and, if cumulative, the dates from which dividends are cumulative; - . the rate of any dividends, any conditions upon which dividends are payable, and the dates of payment of dividends; - . whether the shares are redeemable, the redemption price and the terms of redemption; - . the amount payable to you for each share you own if Raytheon Company is dissolved or liquidated; - . whether the shares are convertible or exchangeable, the price or rate of exchange, and the applicable terms and conditions; - . any restrictions on issuance of shares in the same series or any other series; and - . your voting rights for the shares you own.